In an unpredictable economy, selling real estate can be a frustrating and sometimes intimidating process.

 The best way to see if auction is right for you and your property is to talk with us.
 We’ll consult with you regarding the real estate auction process and provide a recommendation for your property.
-Complete the Free Property Auction Analysis today to so we can talk about if auction is right for you!
+Complete a Free Property Auction Analysis today so we can explore if auction is right for you!

 Special Message for Realtors: If you are a realtor assisting a current or prospective seller, we have several partnership programs available to allow you to offer a professional Cates auction to your clients.
 We are happy to help you determine if auction is an appropriate strategy for your seller.